indestructible-type/Besley/README.md

 To build it yourself you are going to need to download a copy of FontForge, which you can get from their [website](https://fontforge.github.io/), or can be build using the [github branch](https://github.com/fontforge/fontforge/blob/master/INSTALL-git.md).
 Start by opening the files located in the "FontForge Files" directory in FontForge.
-In FontForge, unlink all references by selecting all (Ctrl-A) and pressing Ctrl-U.
-Then remove all overlap by pressing Ctrl-Shift-O. Simplify, using Ctrl-Shift-M, then round to nearist int by pressing Ctrl-Shift-_.
-Ctrl-Shift-G to generate your font!
+Make sure to use the ROUND versions.
+Generate using Ctrl-Shift-G to generate your font!

 You can then add True-Type hinting following the instruction over at [ttfautohint](https://www.freetype.org/ttfautohint/).